justadlet/HackNU-HopeApp/README.md

 <div align="center">
   Hope App - Application that supports parents with sick children.

   P.S.
-Designed and developed the app during <a href = "hacknu.kz"> Hackathon </a> in about 36 hours.
+Designed and developed the app during <a href = "https://www.hacknu.kz/"> Hackathon </a> in about 36 hours.
 </div>